 Differential nonlinearity (DNL) is the difference between the measured change and the ideal 1 LSB change between any two adjacent codes.
 A specified differential nonlinearity of $\pm 1$ LSB maximum ensures monotonicity.
 This DAC is guaranteed monotonic by design.
-Figure 6, Figure 8, and Figure 10 show plots of typical DNL vs. code.
+Figure 7 shows a plot of typical DNL vs. code.